Richardinho/richardUtils/README.md

 ####Under the hood
-This code makes use of the javscript Proxy() type which allows you to intercept various standard javascript actions such as setting or getting a property on an object and provide your own custom code to carry them out.
+This code makes use of the javscript Proxy() type which allows you to intercept various standard javascript object behaviours such as setting or getting a property and inject your own custom code to carry them out.
 In my code, what happens is that the set action is intercepted, the proposed new value is inspected, and if it is found to be an object, the event handling methods are mixed into it.

 Proxy is still experimental technology and unfortunately,  is, to date (April 2014), only available in the Firefox browser.
 It is therefore not recommended that this code is used in any production environment!
+I would be interested in hearing if anyone knows about current plans in IE, Chrome for implementing the Proxy function.